nNilakshii/Bidsync-auction-platform/frontend/README.md

 - `src/pages` – top-level page layouts
 - `src/utils` – helper utilities such as date formatting

-The UI expects the Spring Boot backend to be reachable at `localhost:8080`.
-Update the env variables if the backend runs elsewhere.
+The UI defaults to the production backend at `https://bidsync-auction-platform.onrender.com`.
+Update the env variables if you run the backend in a different environment (e.g., local development).